chrisknapp98/lnu-parallel-computing/assignments/assignment_1/README.md

 To approximate Pi using the Bailey-Borwein-Plouffe formula, we define a number of digits we want the output to be formatted in, a number of terms we want the computation to be run for increased precision and finally we pass an executer service to run the method in parallel.

-We split the work being the terms to the amount of cores the machine has available.
+We split the work, being the terms, to the amount of cores the machine has available.
 This guarantees an even distribution of the calculations across all threads.
 The tasks get submitted to the executer service and are computed.

 Finally, we iterate over the futures in sequence and add the partial sums to the total sum.
-Since the work was evenly distributed, this sequential processing is efficient, as we expect all tasks to be finished or nearly finished by the time the first one completes.
-Thus, the processing of the first future in the loop pauses further execution until it completes, but by that time, most partial sums computed in parallel should be available, minimizing any additional waiting.
-The executer service automatically sends a new task to a free core as soon as the compution has been completed.
+Since the executor service handles the task assignment and load balancing for us, we can expect this to be efficient.

 ### Run Code